odezzshuuk/linked-notes/sorted/dotNET/unity/unity-shader-object.md

 # Unity - Shader Object

+## What's This

+- In unity, Object that assign to a material

+## Shader Object Can be Create By

+- write .shader file use [ShaderLab](unity-shaderlab.md)
+- `.shadergraph` file

 ## Error Shader

 - When there is an error in [shader object](), the object will be pink